 eLIBRARY & eREFERENCE

 Lord of the Librarians - Parody on returning books to the Library - Look at: Purpose Audience Context, Point of View, Camera and Editing.

 Confusing Library - Two Ronnies - Why is it funny?
 What makes you laugh?
 How do library systems really work?
 How do you look up a book in the library?
-(Watch the ending for younger viewers you may wish to stop the video before the ending)
+(Watch the ending for younger viewers you may wish to stop the video at 2.38m, before the ending)